nih-cfde/published-documentation/docs/spec-and-docs/NewGlossary.md

 ---

 ##### <u>CFDE Asset Manifest</u>
-a collection of *Assets* described by the *CFDE Asset Specification*.
+a collection of [assets](#asset) described by the [CFDE Asset Specification](#cfde-asset-specification).
 The ecosystem will support the concept of a manifest that describes a collection of files.
 The manifests enable bundling lists of CFDE data assets into a machine-readable file using a common format.
 Manifests will also be used to publish the complete inventories of data from each DCC, and will enable uniform collection of asset metadata to support indexing of the assets in the CFDE portal.

 ---

 ##### <u>CFDE-asset-manifest</u>
-a type of Metadata Manifest describing an  [Asset Inventory](#Asset-Inventory)
+a type of Metadata Manifest describing an  [Asset Inventory](#asset-inventory)

 ---

 ##### <u>CFDE Asset Specification</u>
 defines the set of attributes used to charaterize an *Asset*.
 The specification simplifies the discovery of assets hosted at the DCCs with a minimal set of descriptors for each of these files.
-The types of files that are referenced (e.g., genomic sequence, metagenomic, RNA-Seq, physiological and metabolic data) are flexible and contain a small number of essential elements such as a *GUID*, originating institution (e.g., Broad Institute), assay type (e.g., whole genome/exome, transcriptome, epigenome), file type (e.g., fastq, alignment, vcf, counts), and tissue source and species name for the sample.
+The types of files that are referenced (e.g., genomic sequence, metagenomic, RNA-Seq, physiological and metabolic data) are flexible and contain a small number of essential elements such as a [GUID](#guid), originating institution (e.g., Broad Institute), assay type (e.g., whole genome/exome, transcriptome, epigenome), file type (e.g., fastq, alignment, vcf, counts), and tissue source and species name for the sample.

 ---

 ##### [CFDE Common Metadata Format](https://fair-research.org/deliverables/cfde-metadata-format.html)
-specifies a minimal set of attributes (metadata) related to an [Asset](#Asset).
+specifies a minimal set of attributes (metadata) related to an [asset](#asset).

 <!-- ![common metadata format](https://user-images.githubusercontent.com/40363469/66134031-a8833580-e5c5-11e9-9cc8-5e4b275fa20c.png)
 <img src="https://user-images.githubusercontent.com/40363469/66134031-a8833580-e5c5-11e9-9cc8-5e4b275fa20c.png" alt="drawing" style="border:1px solid black;" width="650"  align="top" /> -->